mobify/workshop--adaptivejs-site-1x/README.md

 #Step 7: Style the Footer

-The footer contains a new component that we haven't styled yet, the newsletter.
-We'll need to add a new component SCSS file to style that.
-We also need to add a few styles to the existing button component.
-Finally, we'll add some template specific styles for the footer partial.
+Let's now style the newsletter component of the footer.
+In this tutorial, you repeat tasks that you are already familiar with.
+Add a new component SCSS file to style the footer.
+Then add styles to the existing button component.
+Finally, add template-specifc styles for the footer partial.

 ##Task

 ###Style the Footer

-1. Run `grunt preview`
+1. In Terminal, ensure you are in the `workshop--adaptivejs-site` directory.
+On the command line, enter the `grunt preview` command to start the preview.
-2. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) the potions category page in your browser
+2. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
+Use the http://www.merlinspotions.com/potions URL for the Site URL form field.
 3. Add a new component scss file called `_newsletter.scss` with the following styles

     ```SCSS